AdobeDocs/campaign-standard.en/help/sending/using/technical-recommendations.md

 # Technical recommendations{#technical-recommendations}

-In addition, several techniques, configurations, and tools that you can use to improve your deliverability rate are listed below.
+Several techniques, configurations, and tools that you can use to improve your deliverability rate are listed below.
 Here are a few definitions of the main technical terms.

 **Reverse DNS**: Adobe Campaign checks whether a reverse DNS is given for an IP address and that this correctly points back to the IP.